karabaja2234/Project-WeatherApp-Patkovic-Selman/README.md

 ## Project description/benefits

+This project was originally made in Vanilla JavaScript, but I decided to migrate it to Vue.js.

 - Ability of adding multiple cities and getting forecast of each one of them
 - Autofill searching of the cities
 - Adding and deleting your personal cities